smanikandan14/ActivityLogger/README.md

 ActivityLogger
 ==============

-Android app that logs the activities of the user - WALK, ON BICYCLE, IN VEHICLE
+Android app that logs the activities of the user - WALK, ON BICYCLE, IN VEHICLE.
+This app is done for demonstration how to effectively use activity recognition client api's.
+With this implementation as a base a lot of useful apps which acts on user activities data can be built like Moves, Rove.

 ![alt text](https://github.com/smanikandan14/ActivityLogger/blob/master/art/screen_shot1.png "")
 ![alt text](https://github.com/smanikandan14/ActivityLogger/blob/master/art/screen_shot2.png "")